Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool creates a directory line for electronic invoice receiving addresses, specifying its purpose for PPF registration and invoice reception.
-It distinguishes from sibling tools like create_routing_code by focusing on receiving addresses.
+The description clearly states the tool creates a directory line (electronic invoice receiving address) for a taxable entity, which is required for PPF directory registration.
+It distinguishes from siblings like update_directory_line and delete_directory_line by focusing on creation, and explains the different levels (SIREN, SIREN/SIRET, etc.), providing specificity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.